top of page

 1. The Ego Illusion

-Some founders think they’re Steve Jobs.
-They treat the product like scripture and dismiss all external input.
+They treat the product like scripture and dismiss every external input.

 2. The Toxic Executive Trap